 Idiopathic toe walking is when children walk on their toes without any known underlying reason beyond the age of 3 years old.
 While many children do outgrow this habit naturally, persistent toe walking can sometimes affect ankle range of motion, foot development and balance and muscle development.

-Foot and Ankle: Idiopathic Toe Walking
+Foot and Ankle: Idiopathic Toe Walking (SickKids)

 These resources are provided for informational purposes only and are not a substitute for professional advice, diagnosis or treatment, provided by a qualified health-care provider.
 ErinoakKids is not responsible for the content, privacy policies and terms of use of any external websites we link.